DOWNLOADS

 5. describes the decay of a radioactive isotope; uses the concept of half-life;

-6. uses the principle of conservation of energy to describe nuclear reactions; uses the concepts of binding energy and mass deficit; calculates these quantities for any isotope;
+6. uses the principle of conservation of energy to describe nuclear reactions; uses the concepts of binding energy and mass deficit; calculates these quantities for any isotope; 7. shows the influence of ionizing radiation on matter and on living organisms; 8. lists examples of the use of radioactivity in technology and medicine.

-2023 - Chemistry
+Chemistry

-Recommendations from dr Maria Dąbkowska
+Recommendations from dr hab. n. med.
+Maria Dąbkowska

 1. Matter and measurements